Reading time: 5 minutes

-However, what a lot of people don’t know is, you don’t own your super account personally.
+When you make a valid Will, it governs the distribution of the assets you own personally, like your house, car and bank accounts.
+What a lot of people don’t realise, is that you don’t own your super account personally.
 It’s held in trust for you by the trustee of your super fund.

 Under Australia’s super laws, the trustee is the one who gets to make the decision about who receives your super death benefit.